Nao-Komatsu/arecu/README.md

 ### What works?

+- Unzip the apk file
 - Decompile the apk file using JavaDecompiler
 - Decompile the apk file using Procyon Decompiler
-- Unzip the apk file
+- Decode the apk file using Apktool

 ## Installation